HarshNarwariya/DSA/Blind 75 Must Do Leetcode/Climbing Stairs/README.md

 #### There are three approaches for this solution

-1. Fibonacci Series
+1. Fibonacci Series (approach 1)
-2. Dynamic Programming
+3. Dynamic Programming
-3. Dynamic Programming with memoization
+4. Dynamic Programming with memoization (approach 2)